 Virtually all of the Báb’s followers accepted Baha’u’llah and became Bahá’ís by the 1870s.
 Under Baha’u’llah’s leadership, conversion of Shi’ite Muslims to the Bahá’i increased.
 Starting in the 1870s and 1880s, Iranian Jews and Zoroastrians began to join in significant numbers as well.
 Bahá’í teachers traveled to Egypt, Sudan, Palestine, Turkey, and India, converting Sunni Muslims and a smaller number of Christians.
 Bahá’ís escaping persecution in Iran fled northward into Russia and Central Asia and established large Bahá’í communities there.
 One teacher journeyed to Burma and converted both Muslims and Buddhists.
 The resulting Bahá’í communities were only loosely organized at first, but they gradually acquired copies of Baha’u’llah’s writings and deepened their knowledge of his teachings.

 Several of Baha’u’llah’s works made it clear that his eldest son, Abbas Effendi (1844-1921) was to succeed him as head of the Bahá’í community.
 Upon his father’s death, Abbas, who took the name of Abdu’l-Baha (“Servant of Bahá’u’lláh”), was almost unanimously accepted as the leader of the Bahá’ís.
 A major focus of Abdu’l-Baha’s leadership became the establishment of the Bahá’í Faith in Europe and North America.
 He also prioritized the consolidation of the Bahá’í community and the strengthening of community life.
 In Iran, Bahá’í schools were opened and women’s activities were encouraged.
 Abdu’l-Baha further developed Bahá’í holy days by encouraging all Bahá’ís to observe them and by answering questions about their purposes.
-He also encouraged the practice of the Bahá’í Feast.
+He also encouraged the practice of the Bahá’í feast.

 The Bahá’í Faith was brought to the United States by immigrants from the Middle East.
 One of them, Ibrahim George Kheiralla, an Arab Christian from what is today Lebanon, became a Bahá’í in 1889 while living in Egypt.
 Three years later he traveled west to seek his fortune.
-Kheiralla arrived in New York in December of 1892 and by the spring of 1894 he had settled in Chicago and was giving classes on spiritual subjects.
+Kheiralla arrived in New York in December 1892 and by spring 1894 he had settled in Chicago and was giving classes on spiritual subjects.
 By the end of the year, five or six Americans had become Bahá’ís.
 The most prominent was Thornton Chase, a 47-year-old life insurance executive from New England with a Baptist background.
 While some Catholics, African Americans, and at least one Jewish person joined, the majority of converts were middle- and working-class white Protestants.

 In 1898 Kheiralla took a group of American Bahá’ís to Palestine to meet Abdu’l-Baha.
 They discovered many contradictions between Kheiralla’s teachings and the Bahá’í scriptures.
 In response, Abdu’l-Baha sent four Persian Bahá’í teachers to the United States to explain Baha’u’llah’s teachings to Americans.
 By 1905, six or seven books of Bahá’í scripture had been translated into English, and Bahá’í communities in several cities had elected governing bodies.
 The Chicago Bahá’ís organized a Bahá’í publishing society in 1900 and in 1903 plans began to build a Bahá’í temple.
 They purchased a site for the temple in 1908 and held the first national Bahá’í convention in 1909.
 The convention established the Bahá’í Temple Unity, the first national Bahá’í organization.
 Construction of the temple was the focus of much of the American Bahá’í community’s efforts for the next fifty years.

 Abdu’l-Baha visited North America for eight months in 1912, traveling from coast to coast to explain the Bahá’í Faith to the growing number of converts.
-From 1912 to 1921, the Bahá’í Faith spread to more American towns and cities, although growth was slowed by the First World War and by continued uncertainty about basic Bahá’í teachings.
-The Tablets of the Divine Plan, a collection of fourteen letters by Abdu’l-Baha, called upon North American Bahá’ís to spread the Faith to the entire world.
+From 1912 to 1921, the Bahá’í Faith spread to more American towns and cities, although growth was slowed by the World War I and by continued uncertainty about basic Bahá’í teachings.
+The Tablets of the Divine Plan, a collection of fourteen letters by Abdu’l-Baha, called upon North American Bahá’ís to spread the faith to the entire world.
 His Will and Testament elaborated on the essential institutions and provisions for the Bahá’í world organizational structure ordained by Bahá’u’lláh.
-The document also recognized as his successors `Abdu’l-Bahá’s eldest grandson, Shoghi Effendi, and the Universal House of Justice (to be elected in the future).
+The document also recognized as his successors Abdu’l-Bahá’s eldest grandson, Shoghi Effendi, and the Universal House of Justice (to be elected in the future).

 Shoghi Effendi was a student at Oxford and not quite twenty-five years old when Abdu’l-Baha died in 1921.
 Shoghi Effendi hurried back to Palestine and was shocked to learn he had been appointed “Guardian of the Cause of God,” the head of the Bahá’í Faith.
 Taking the Will and Testament of Abdu’l-Baha and the writings of Bahá’u’lláh as his mandate, Shoghi Effendi devoted his next fifteen years to establishing local spiritual assemblies, locally elected Bahá’í governing bodies founded everywhere nine or more Bahá’ís lived.
 Additionally, national spiritual assemblies were established in every country or region where there was sufficient development at the local level.
 He also translated a number of Baha’u’llah’s works into English and wrote essays defining and clarifying many basic Bahá’í teachings.
 Shoghi Effendi answered many questions asked by the Americans, producing a clearer understanding of theological and social issues.